 Scuba World Depth Records

-Perspective on the future of scuba world depth records; the issue of human versus scientific & technological limitations on extreme diving depth.
+Perspective on the future of scuba world depth records; the issue of human physiology versus the scientific & technological limitations on extreme diving depth.

 – Breaking an automotive land-speed record is primarily dependent on scientific/technological factors.